 Frequently Asked Questions About The Root Canal Treatment And Endodontics

 1-Are the root canal treatment and endodontics painful?

-Most patients who need a root canal treatment are afraid of it.
-However, the root canal treatment and endodontics are done under complete anesthesia, and the patient does not feel any pain during this stage.
-The pain after the endodontics can also be relieved by taking a painkiller.
+The majority of patients that require root canal treatment are afraid of it.
+This reason varies throughout patients, however, they shouldn’t be scared.
+As treatment and endodontics are done under complete anesthesia.
+On top of this, the patient does not feel any pain during this stage, and afterpain can be relieved by taking a painkiller.

 2-Why are the root canal treatment and endodontics done in two steps?